Small-World-Electronics/tamago/README.md

 #### New Commands!

 `CLK`: waits until the next clock pulse.
+Also updates the stack display.
-`BPM`: sets the clock speed in beats per minute.
+`BPM`: sets the quarter note clock speed in beats per minute.
+The actual ticks will happen 4 times faster (16th note clock)
 `PRINT`: forces the stack display to update.
 Otherwise this only happens once per clock.

 ## Future Plans